MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 Develop a targeted action plan to address any noncompliance events.
 When you detect noncompliance, perform the remediation plan to correct the deviations and minimize the risk and impact.
 Add the remediation details to the cloud governance policy for easy access.
 Follow these recommendations:

+- *Discuss remediation timeline.* Negotiate a timeline for remediation depending on risk priority.
+The team responsible for compliance must remediate compliance in a timely manner.

-- *Remediate high-risk violations immediately.* For noncompliance alerts that are high risk, such as an exposed data endpoint, have a plan to escalate and fix those noncompliance problems.
+- *Remediate high-risk violations quickly.* For noncompliance alerts that are high risk, such as an exposed data endpoint, have a plan to escalate and fix those noncompliance problems.
 Update the policy enforcement mechanism to avoid a repeat of this high-risk violation.
 Use Azure to [react to compliance-state changes](/azure/governance/policy/concepts/event-overview), [remediate resources noncompliant with policies](/azure/governance/policy/how-to/remediate-resources), and [remediate security recommendations](/azure/defender-for-cloud/implement-security-recommendations).

 - *Follow up on low-risk violations.* Have an audit-first stance on low-risk policies so that you can have a discussion with the team that violated the cloud governance policy, such as deploying a service on a blocklist.
 Maybe there’s a new feature available, better service tier (SKU), or a better price in a specific region.
 The cloud governance team should discuss the needs of the team and adjust policies and enforcement mechanisms in accordance with the conversation.